 Marriage: Why Do It?

-Now that we have dived into the definition and history of marriage let's talk about why people usually get married.
+Now that we have talked about the definition and history of marriage, let's talk about why people usually get married.
 In a single word: love.
 When you are in love with someone and want to spend the rest of your life with them, marriage tends to be the next logical step.

 So, what are the benefits of getting married?
 On a romantic note, it is a way to declare your love and commitment to each other to the world.
 Weddings can range from large to small, extravagant to rustic.
 The planning of a wedding, getting your friends and family together, and celebrating a new chapter is a great way to start a new chapter of your life.
 Then, you have the rest of your lives together.